The Bath Novel Award 2015 Winner

 ANDREW J KING for THE ARROW GARDEN

-Andrew J. King is a Senior Lecturer in Critical Theory at The Arts University of Bournemouth who feels he has always lived in two places: ‘this world and the real one’.
+ANDREW J KING is a Senior lecturer in Critical Theory at the Arts University of Bournemouth.
+He feels he has always lived in two places: ‘this world and the real one’.
 As a writer, Andrew was inspired by his friendship with artist, photographer and director Tim MacMillan, whose time-freezing films and magic back door key into Japanese culture provided extraordinary images and experiences which became building blocks.

 HOLLIE OVERTON for BABY DOLL